 He has said he would apply his approach in business to foreign relations, pledging to extract maximum concessions even from allies.
 Unpredictability and threats would keep other leaders guessing, forcing them to deliver concessions, he said.

 Trump would not have to look long for countries that have deployed this strategy: Iran and North Korea have pursued more extreme versions for years.

 Defense Secretary Jim Mattis said this week of the nuclear agreement with Iran that “it is written almost with an assumption that Iran would try to cheat.”

-The deal, though signed by several world powers, including China and Russia, hands considerable discretion to Washington over when and how to punish any Iranian cheating.
+The deal, although signed by several world powers, hands considerable discretion to Washington over when and how to punish any Iranian cheating.
 In this way, it highlights the difference between how the world treats countries it considers unreliable, like Iran, versus those seen as steady and transparent.

 Should talks with North Korea lead to a written agreement, no one expects its text to treat the United States with the distrust that the 2015 agreement treated Iran.

 But it is difficult to imagine America’s allies once again investing Washington with the authority they handed it over Iran.